gpii-ops/apcp-kubernetes-aws/README.md

 ## CouchDB

+These steps will deploy CouchDB using the node's local storage (ephemeral).
+If you want data to persist, see the next section ("CouchDB with Persistent Storage")

+Create CouchDB deployment and accompanying service to expose it internally to the cluster:

 ```
 $ kubectl create -f couchdb-deploy.yml
+deployment "couchdb" created

 $ kubectl create -f couchdb-svc.yml
+service "couchdb" created
 ```

 Confirm deployment, pods and service were created: